FR | EN

 However if EU butterflies followed a trend similar to that in the Netherlands during the 20th Century, the total decline in the abundance of EU grassland butterflies from 1890 to 2023 would reach above 80%.

 A series of warmer and drier summers due to climate change is causing an additional decline.
-In short, the protection of remaining semi-natural grasslands, the reversal of the habitat fragmentation trend, and the transformation of intensive agricultural practices can contribute to restoring grassland biodiversity and allowing for the benefits of its ecosystem services.
+The protection of remaining semi-natural grasslands, the reversal of the habitat fragmentation trend, and the transformation of intensive agricultural practices can contribute to restoring grassland biodiversity and allowing for the benefits of its ecosystem services.

-In Europe, another ecosystem covers a large part of the territory, and has evolved significantly during the Holocene — the current interglacial period which began approximately 12,000 years ago — with a climate conducive to its development: the forest ecosystem.
+To complement this study, another type of ecosystem can be examined.
+It covers a large part of Europe and has evolved throughout the Holocene—the current interglacial period—under a climate favorable to its development: the forest ecosystem.

 EVOLUTION OF FOREST ECOSYSTEMS